naaas94/data-pipeline/CI-CD-SETUP.md

-# Simplified CI/CD Setup
+# CI/CD Setup

-This document explains the simplified CI/CD pipeline for the Enterprise Data Pipeline.
+This document explains the streamlined CI/CD pipeline for the Enterprise Data Pipeline.

 ## Overview

 The original CI/CD was overly complex with multiple jobs, security scanning, performance testing, and AWS ECS deployment.
-We've simplified it to focus on the essentials:
+We've streamlined it to focus on the essentials:

 1. **Testing** - Run unit tests and code quality checks
 2. **Building** - Create Docker image and push to registry